jackgwade/cat-snapshot-r/README.md

 How to Run the Project
 From the project root in RStudio:

-Build the working dataset

 r
 Copy code
+# Build the working dataset
 source("R/02_build_working_set.R")

-Create the hotspot map
+# Create the hotspot map

-r
+source("R/03_visualize_hotspots.R")
+The map will be written to:

+text
 Copy code
-source("R/03_visualize_hotspots.R")
-The map will be written to figs/scs_hotspots_map.png.
+figs/scs_hotspots_map.png
 Repository Structure
 text
 Copy code
-.
-├── R/
+R/
-│   ├── 01_manifest_and_download.R   # optional helper for automated downloads
+  ├─ 01_manifest_and_download.R   # optional helper for automated downloads
-│   ├── 02_build_working_set.R      # combines & filters Storm Events details
+  ├─ 02_build_working_set.R       # combines & filters Storm Events details
-│   └── 03_visualize_hotspots.R     # produces the hotspot map
+  └─ 03_visualize_hotspots.R      # produces the hotspot map

-├── data/
+data/
-│   ├── raw/                        # manually downloaded StormEvents_details-*.csv.gz (gitignored)
+  ├─ raw/                         # manually downloaded StormEvents_details-*.csv.gz (gitignored)
-│   └── processed/                  # processed outputs, e.g. scs_combined_2015_2024.csv (gitignored)
+  └─ processed/                   # processed outputs, e.g. scs_combined_2015_2024.csv (gitignored)

-├── figs/
+figs/
-│   └── scs_hotspots_map.png        # final map output
+  └─ scs_hotspots_map.png         # final map output

-├── .gitignore
+.gitignore
-├── cat-snapshot-r.Rproj
+cat-snapshot-r.Rproj
-└── README.md
+README.md
-Important: data/ is ignored by Git via .gitignore, so raw and processed data are not committed to the repository.

 Caveats
 Only three event types are included: Tornado, Hail, and Thunderstorm Wind.

 The hotspot map is based on reported events, which can be influenced by:

-population density
+Population density

-observation practices
+Observation practices

-reporting changes over time
+Reporting changes over time

 Only details files are used; location and fatality tables are not yet incorporated.